Manideep-1295/HTML/Notes.md

 1. Serif - In latin it means Decoration
 2. Sans Serif - Sans means NO in latin
 - Dont add more than 3 fonts in your webpage, beacause the loading time of these fonts is more.

+### Para vs Anchor
+Para elements print the content in a new line while the anchor tag prints it side by side Because Para elements occupy the entire width of the parent tag.
+Its because the display is block Where anchor is inline.
+All the block elements take the entire width of the container Block elements :
+All header tags
+Inline elements :
+span, anchor etc.
+span - inline element
+div - block element